-I’m happy to announce the release of a mono transient splitter based on the Audio Toolkit.
-They are available on Windows and OS X (min.
-10.11) in different formats.
+I’m happy to announce the update of ATK Colored Compressor based on the Audio Toolkit and JUCE.
+They are available on Windows (AVX compatible processors) and OS X (min.
+10.9, SSE4.2) in different formats.

 In release 2.2.0, ATK gained new EQ filters that are vectorized.
 These filters cannot be used to filter different bands from the same input signal (yet), but they can be used to filter in the same way several channels.

 ATK is updated to 2.2.0 with the major introduction of vectorized filters.
 This means that some filters (EQ for now) can use vectorization for maximum performance.
 More filters will be introduced later as well as the Python support.
 Vector lanes of size 4 and 8 are supported as well as instruction sets from SSE2 to AVX512.